How to deploy Lync 2013 client using SCCM

 For the Content Location, provide the path where the Lync 2013 files are present.
 The next step is to specify install and uninstall command.

-Specify the Installation Program and Uninstall Program as shown in the below screenshot.
+Specify the Installation Program and Uninstall Program as per the below details.

 Click Next.